Tinnci/mDNSWindows/README.md

 Supported architectures: `Win32` (x86) and `x64`

+## Feature Enhancements (This Fork)

+This fork includes the following enhancements beyond the official ETCLabs/mDNSWindows:

+### 1. Shared Multicast Socket Support (SO_REUSEADDR)
+- **Purpose:** Enable mDNSResponder to coexist on UDP/5353 with other Windows services (Dnscache, Chrome, etc.)
+- **Implementation:**
+  - Modified `SetupSocket()` to bind multicast sockets to `INADDR_ANY` instead of specific interface addresses
+  - Enhanced `CanReceiveUnicast()` to use `SO_REUSEADDR` socket option
+  - Maintains per-interface multicast group memberships for proper mDNS semantics
+- **Files Modified:** `mDNSWindows/mDNSWin32.c`

+### 2. MSVC Compiler Enhancements
+- Added `/utf-8` flag for UTF-8 source encoding support
+- Suppressed CRT deprecation warnings (`_CRT_SECURE_NO_WARNINGS`)
+- Improved Windows compatibility flags

+### 3. GitHub Actions CI/CD
+- Automated builds for Win32 (x86) and x64 architectures
+- Both Debug and Release configurations
+- Runs on every push to `main` and pull requests
+- Build artifacts retained for 7 days

 ## Continuous Integration

 This project uses GitHub Actions to automatically build and test on every push to `main` and pull requests.